Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Tasks

 \subsection{Named Entity Recognition}

-We use the CoNLL 2002 and 2003 NER shared tasks \cite{Sang2002IntroductionTT,sang2003conll} which total 4 languages.
-In addition, we also consider a Chinese NER dataset \cite{levow2006SIGHAN}.
+We use the CoNLL 2002 and 2003 NER shared tasks \cite{tjong-kim-sang-2002-introduction,tjong-kim-sang-de-meulder-2003-introduction} (4 languages) and a Chinese NER dataset \cite{levow-2006-third}.
 The labeling scheme is BIO with 4 types of named entities.
-We add a linear classification layer with softmax to obtain word level predictions.
-Since mBERT operates at the subword-level while the labeling is word-level, we only consider the first subword label if a word is broken into multiple subwords with masking.
+We add a linear classification layer with softmax to obtain word-level predictions.
+Since mBERT operates at the subword-level while the labeling is word-level, if a word is broken into multiple subwords, we mask the prediction of non-first subwords.
 NER is evaluated by F1 of predicted entity (F1).
+Note we use a simple post-processing heuristic to obtain a valid span.